Bring Birds in My Neighborhood® to Your School

-Since 2013, the volunteer-driven Birds in my Neighborhood® program has helped connect more than 10,000 youth from 60 schools in the Illinois region to nature through birds.
+Since 2013, the volunteer-driven Birds in My Neighborhood® program has helped connect more than 12,000 youth from 70 schools in the Chicago region to nature through birds.
 The program promotes children spending time outdoors as a safe way to socialize, exercise, support mental health, and become more familiar with the natural world.

-Apply to Bring Birds in my Neighborhood to Your Classroom or School!
+Apply to Bring Birds in My Neighborhood to Your School!

-School communities with the most need and interest in Birds in my Neighborhood, schools that have had a previous relationship with the program, and educator teams of two or more from the same grade band are encouraged to apply.
+School communities with the most need and interest in Birds in My Neighborhood, schools that have had a previous relationship with our program, and educator teams of two or more from PreK-5th grade are encouraged to apply.